Mysra-Ahmed/Python-auto-typer/README.md

 # Human-Like Auto Typer

 This Python script simulates human-like typing of any multi-line text input, with random typos, backspaces, and variable typing speeds.
-It can be used to auto-fill forms, demo typing behavior, or generate realistic input patterns for testing, don't use it for bad things.
+It can be used to auto-fill forms, or generate realistic input patterns for testing, don't use it for bad things.

 ## Features